 We have completed a system-wide water risk assessment of our Company-operated and franchised restaurants using the World Resources Institute’s Water Risk Atlas tool.
 Through this assessment, we learned that approximately 40% of Wendy’s restaurant locations, across 18 different countries, are in areas projected to have extremely high- or high-water stress by 2040.
 Approximately 85% of these sites are located in the United States.
 We will continue to work with our franchisees to identify water efficiency improvements.

-When irrigation is needed for landscaping, it is important that the systems are operating properly and efficiently to minimize water waste.
-In 2023, Wendy’s completed a five-year pilot at 25 Company-operated restaurants in Florida to test smart systems that react to weather and soil conditions to adjust the amount of water they use.
-We are using this data to assess the opportunity for additional sites and markets to adopt similar smart controls for irrigation conservation.
+When irrigation is needed for landscaping, it is important that the systems operate properly and efficiently to minimize water waste.
+In 2023, Wendy’s completed a five-year pilot at 25 Company-operated restaurants in Florida to test smart irrigation systems that react to weather and soil conditions to adjust the amount of water they use.
+Since then, the program has grown to 86 restaurants across three states in 2025, resulting in a 47% water use reduction and 54% cost savings at those sites.